secretstartups/handbook/architecture/roadmap/index.html.md

 The main database (Postgres) will require some significant changes to align with the cloud native transition.
 We do not anticipate the migration of the database to a containeirized environment (certainly not before we have completed work on all stataless components), but we need to be able to support cloud native strategies in the application.
 To that end, we must implement near-zero downtime Postgres upgrades (i.e., upgrades that, at most, simply require a database failover to take effect), which will be done through [Database Logical Replication](), and provide a [testing environments with production-like data and traffic]() to validate database changes st scale.

-#### Repository Storage

-Much work has taken place to strengthen repository storage, and we must take this work to completion.
-In particular, Gitaly clustering.

 ### Error Budgets

 With a focus on services, cloud native demands the full implementation of error budgets, both technically and organizationally.

 ### Feature Flags

-Feature flags are a crutial enabler for rapid deployment in a cloud natve environment.
+Feature flags are a crucial enabler for rapid deployment in a cloud natve environment.

 ### Rollbacks